This is the ultimate guide to a House Deposit when buying in Queensland.

 Then you’ll love this new guide.

-1. How Much Do You Need to Buy a House in 2021
+1. How Much Do You Need To Buy A House In 2024

-This is the first question that first home buyers ask us, and it should be straightforward to work out… but often isn’t.
+This is the first question that many first-home buyers ask us.
+It should be straightforward to work out… but often isn’t.

 How Much Deposit When Buying An Existing Home

-When you are buying an existing home in Queensland, you will not receive the $15,000 first homeowners grant so you will need a little bit more in savings.
-Figures are correct as at 4th September 2019.
+When buying an existing home in Queensland, you will not receive the $30,000 first home owners grant, so you will need a little bit more in savings.
+Let’s look at some examples.
+Figures are correct as at 2nd January 2024.

 House Deposit required | Bank Jargon | Who Qualifies for this? | Example on $500,000 purchase in QLD for a first home buyer |